 Step 3: Decide how much you want to invest

 Deciding how much you want to risk on your investments is a pretty basic start, but it's more important than you think.

-Work out a budget for buying stocks and only spend what you can afford to lose.
+Work out a budget for buying shares and only spend what you can afford to lose.

-Step 4: Choose between buying stocks or an ETF
+Step 4: Choose between buying shares or an ETF

 ETFs with exposure to AstraZeneca include iShares Global Healthcare ETF (IXJ), ProShares Ultra NASDAQ Biotechnology (BIB), and Invesco Nasdaq Biotechnology ETF (SBIO).